bsdpunk/linosh/README.md

-#What does linosh try to accomplinosh?
+#What does linosh try to accomplish?

 There is already a linode shell, that is called linosh. linosh tries to do these things